How do I exercise my GDPR rights?

 I’m a Typeform user and I want to exercise my right to data portability

 You can currently export the results of your typeforms from the Results panel.
 You can also export the structure and questions of your typeforms (form definitions) one by one using the Create API.
-Soon you’ll be able to do it on an account level from your Account settings.
+You can also request your data on an account level from your Account settings.
 Click here for more about how typeform data and form definition portability works.

 I’m a Typeform user and I want to exercise my right to object the data you store about me